-Give a detailed description of the hospital(s) served and its/their work, including details of the clinical specialties, whether or not there is an accident and emergency service, details of surgical, medical, paediatric, obstetrics and gynaecology, oncology units, etc. and any planned developments.
+Give a description of the hospital(s) served and its/their work, including details of the clinical specialties, whether or not there is an accident and emergency service, details of surgical, medical (ideally specifically mentioning, where appropriate diabetes, endocrinology, cardiovascular risk/lipids and bone/rheumatology), paediatric and inborn errors of metabolism, obstetrics and gynaecology, oncology units, etc. and any planned developments.